 We have a KS3/4 weekly reading club in the library and a staff and student book club held half termly.

 We hold a variety of literary competitions throughout the school year to encourage creativity and writing within our students.
 Some are linked to events such as World Book Day and Shakespeare Week whereas others link to a certain subject topic or inter-house competition.

 Every year group has one form time per week dedicated to reading.
 Students can bring in books from home or borrow from the classroom book box/library.
 All year groups are encouraged to discuss what they are reading with one another and staff.

 Year 7 form groups collectively read the same book during form time as a way to promote reading, oracy and understanding of character education.
 The chosen reads for the current school year are ‘Looking for the Stars’ by Lewis Hine, ‘The Diary of a Young Girl’ by Anne Frank and ‘Every Falling Star’ by Sungju Lee.

-KS3 students who need extra help with reading are identified through Accelerated Reading, subject testing and lesson time are invited to attend reading support during form time and weekly library lessons.
+KS3 students needing help with reading are identified through subject testing and lesson time observation.
+They are invited to attend reading support sessions/interventions during form and lesson time with the LSA team.

 Year 11 students have additional English booster sessions to go over GCSE texts and poetry to ensure they are confident in the content before exams begins.

 Students with SEND have targeted support using ‘Everyone Can Read’ and ‘Booster Reading’, this allows staff to measure progress and help improve reading ages.